 - Help your family and closest acquaintances understand your problem, and help them learn ways to help you rather than helping the addiction.
 (Alcoholism is the whole family’s problem, and more often than not has well-meaning people actively enabling)

 - Ensure you have someone to call for quick support if you need help resisting an on-the-spot temptation to drink (or if you give in to temptation and need a hand back onto the wagon).

-Sure, you could work on all these during the course of your normal life: but staying in inpatient care for several weeks not only assures a fully supportive environment 24/7, it makes you more open to positive change through the very fact that your surroundings are different from your regular everyday.
+Sure, you could work on all these during the course of your normal life: but staying in inpatient care for several weeks not only assures a fully supportive environment 24/7, but it also makes you more open to positive change through the very fact that your surroundings are different from your regular every day.